 Seven Seas Entertainment has been publishing the English translation of Bloom Into You.
-Already up to Volume 5 in 2018, Volume 6 is scheduled to release on March 26, 2019.
+Already up to Volume 6 in March 2019, Volume 7 is scheduled to release on December 17, 2019.
+The English translation of Bloom Into You Volume 8 will presumably release in 2020.
 An official English translation of Bloom Into You – On Sayaka Saeki has not yet been announced.

 In an October 2018 interview, Nakatani described how she came up with the unusual relationship that defines the story.

 “I’d like to draw a story with a clear start and goal.
 I want to draw a story where there are problems to be solved and the two will grow through them.
 For that purpose, I thought that I had to set problems and challenges throughout the whole story,” she explained.

 “Nonetheless, I did not want to make it a barrier to being girls, even though it’s a Yuri manga.
 Whatever the reality of the situation, I did not want to have a love relationship between girls be difficult in the first place, so I did not want to put the center of the story there.”

 Nakatani says she was initially hesitant to label her work as Yuri because she “never intended to narrate a love story.”
 Even though her earlier works depicted girls kissing girls she did not perceive herself as a Yuri manga artist.
 She also believes series like Hibike!
 Euphonium has a Yuri vibe even though it’s technically not Yuri.